Carbon-for-Developers/carbon-sdks/typescript/README.md

 ### `carbon.integrations.connectFreshdesk`<a id="carbonintegrationsconnectfreshdesk"></a>

 Refer this article to obtain an API key https://support.freshdesk.com/en/support/solutions/articles/215517.
 Once you have an API key, you can make a request to this endpoint along with your freshdesk domain.
-This will  trigger an automatic sync of the articles in your \"solutions\" tab.
+This will trigger an automatic sync of the articles in your "solutions" tab.
 Additional parameters below can be used to associate data with the synced articles or modify the sync behavior.

 #### 🛠️ Usage<a id="🛠️-usage"></a>